The Power of Lifelong Learning and Personal Development

 I just finished a book called Mindshift: Break Through Obstacles to Learning and DiscoveI just finished a book called Mindshift.
 Break Through Obstacles to Learning and Discover your Potential by Dr. Barbara Oakley.
 Drawing on the lastest..r Your Hidden Potential by Dr. Barbara Oakley.
-Drawing on the latest neuroscientific insights, Dr. Oakley drives past simplistic ideas of “aptitude” and “ability,” which provide only a snapshot of who we are now—with little consideration about how we can change.
-The main impression I took away is that we must focus on learning (in whatever industry we’re in) and that failure is an important part of understanding how to fuel your own development and personal growth.
-Fear of failure aside, as leaders in the human resources space, we must not only focus on our own learning and development but also encourage learning and development opportunities for employees to help keep them engaged in their jobs and happier in life.
+Dr. Oakley moves above simplistic notions of “aptitude” and “ability,” which simply give a glimpse of who we are right now—with no thought to how we may change.
+Instead, she draws on the most recent neuroscientific breakthroughs.
+The key message I got from it was that failing is a critical component of learning how to fuel your own development and personal progress, regardless of the business you work in.
+Putting aside our fears of failure, as human resources professionals, we must encourage people to pursue learning and development opportunities in order to maintain their engagement in their work and overall happiness.

 This is what I’ve been working so hard to do with my business and Workology.com.
-I want to offer different perspectives and points of view that drive learning and thinking outside of the norm.
-Only then can we really push ourselves to work, live, and grow differently.
-Specifically speaking to the human resources industry and our industry leaders, change through learning and development is the only way we can serve as strategic partners in talent acquisition for the companies with whom we work and consult.
-We have to innovate and grow or our industry or ourselves ceasing to be of importance and value to the businesses we support.
+I aim to present various viewpoints and opinions that encourage learning and unconventional thinking.
+Then and only then can we truly challenge ourselves to work, live, and develop in new ways.
+Speaking specifically to the human resources sector and our sector’s leaders, we can only play a strategic role as consultants and partners in talent acquisition for the businesses we work with.
+We must develop and innovate if we want to continue to be relevant and valuable to the companies we help.

 Learning to Disrupt HR